 Given the depth of soft mud, a long screw pile would be needed.
 2.5m with a large eye and double discs was chosen.
+(See below).

-The polysteel riser has a breaking strain of 17000 kg and has less tendency to wear in the muddy waters of the Colne compared with the existing chain.
+The 32mm polysteel riser has a breaking strain of 17000 kg and has less tendency to wear in the muddy waters of the Colne compared with the existing chain.
+Based on repairs I have previously done with 19mm long link chain it seems to have a 3 year lifespan when used on the riser, longer if interwoven with rope